Your guide to the Pulitzer Prizes: Fun facts and Pulitzer-winning shows to see right now

 When are the Pulitzer Prize winners announced?

-Pulitzer Prize winners and finalists are announced each spring, generally in March or April, and the winners usually gather at a later ceremony at Columbia University to receive their prizes.
-In 2022, Pulitzer winners and finalists were announced on May 9, and James Ijames's Fat Ham took home the prize.
+Pulitzer Prize winners and finalists are announced each spring, generally in May, and the winners usually gather at a later ceremony at Columbia University to receive their prizes.
+In 2023, Pulitzer winners and finalists were announced on May 8, and Sanaz Toossi's English took home the prize.

 Fun facts about the Pulitzer Prize for Drama